Government House, The Bahamas

-Government House is the official residence of the Governor General of The Bahamas, located in Nassau.
-It was built in the colonial days and was the residence of the Governor of The Bahamas.
-It later continued in the role of official residence and office of the Governor General following political independence from the United Kingdom in 1973.
+Government House is the official residence of the governor-general of the Bahamas, located in Nassau.
+It was built in the colonial days and was the residence of the governor of the Bahamas.
+It later continued in the role of official residence and office of the governor-general following political independence from the United Kingdom in 1973.

 Built on a hill known as Mount Fitzwilliam and completed in 1806, this imposing stuccoed-coral-rock building on Duke Street is the Bahamian archipelago's foremost example of Georgian Colonial architecture.
 In 1814, Colonel Don Antonio de Alcedo, a Spanish scholar and soldier, wrote admiringly of its effect.
 The Oriental Herald, in 1825, stated: "The new Government-House, standing on the centre of the ridge that overlooks the town, was built by a sum voted by the House of Assembly from the funds of the Treasury and cost upwards of 20,000l.
 It is built in the European style of architecture, and is universally considered the best building of the kind throughout the West Indies".

 The building's original neoclassical aspect, as well as its stone construction, was directly influenced by the arrival of Loyalists from the southern United States in the 1780s.
 Previously most Bahamian buildings had been built of painted wood.
 Typically Bahamian elements, however, include louvred wood shutters and brightly painted exterior, in this case a brilliant shade of conch-pink.
 The primary façade, centred on a pedimented entrance supported by four stout Ionic columns, dates from the 1930s, when the building was remodelled following the hurricane of 1929.

 History

 The original Government House on this site was completed in 1737, as a home for Governor Richard Fitzwilliam.
 That building was supplanted by a neoclassical structure built between 1803 and 1806; Charles Cameron was the first governor to occupy it.
 This two-story incarnation measured more than 100 feet in length, and its primary façade, overlooking the harbour, was dominated by a full-length upper gallery supported by ten columns.

-The statue of Christopher Columbus, which stands at the harbourside entrance of the building, was reportedly designed in London by an aide to American novelist Washington Irving, a Columbus biographer.
+The statue of Christopher Columbus that stands at the harbourside entrance of the building was reportedly designed in London by an aide to American novelist Washington Irving, a Columbus biographer.
 The 12-foot-tall representation was placed in front of Government House by Governor James Carmichael Smyth in 1830 and is "notable for its size rather than its artistry".
 As another observer wrote of the statue, "It is fortunate that the statue is labeled, for otherwise no one would ever guess that the swaggering, piratical-looking figure, with a slouch hat cocked rakishly on its head and a toga over its shoulder, is intended to represent Columbus".